-The term ‘Off Islands’ usually refers to the four smaller inhabited islands of Tresco, Bryher, St Martins and St Agnes, although there are around 145 islands all together.
-Travelling between them isn’t difficult, but you need to watch the timetables and the tides to find out when the boats are going – and the crucial information as to which quay they are going from.
-Many a visitor, standing hopefully on a high-water quay, has watched in mystification as a passenger boat came into the low water quay – just too far away to run to in time – and then departed.
+The term ‘Off Islands’ usually refers to the four smaller inhabited islands of Tresco, Bryher, St Martins and St Agnes, although there are around 145 islands and islets in the Scilly archipelago.
+Travelling between the inhabited islands isn’t difficult, although you need to watch the timetables and the tides to find out both when the boats are going and which quay they are going from.
+Many a visitor, standing hopefully on a high-water quay, has watched in mystification as a passenger boat collected a queue of travellers from the low water quay – just too far away to run to in time – and then departed.

 Bryher